yulonglim/tp/docs/UserGuide.md

 ### Basic features
 #### Viewing help : `help`

-This help command provides you with a link back to this user guide whenever you are in need of assistance.
+This command provides you with a link back to this user guide whenever you are in need of assistance.

 ![help message](images/helpMessage.png)